 - Students will be able to understand and apply the historical, theoretical, legal and societal contexts for producing and consuming news media for consumers, ranging from local to global publics.

-Located in the Robert A.M.
-Stern-designed Manzanita Hall, Journalism’s modern facilities feature industry-standard news labs for broadcast and multimedia production, a digital photo lab and specialized instructional areas in both skills and lecture courses.
+- Primarily located in Manzanita Hall, Journalism’s facilities feature industry-standard news labs for broadcast and multimedia production, a digital photo lab and specialized instructional areas in both skills and lecture courses.
+In addition, the Department's space includes the newsroom/broadcast studios in the KCSN/LatinAlt public radio station, part of The Soraya, the Valley's Center for the Performing Arts.